-spiral2grow Marriage Family Therapy, a leading provider of Emotionally Focused Therapy (EFT) for couples and marriages in New York City, has professionals that include emotionally focused psychotherapists (EFT) and counselors, who are expert in the EFT approach and its application in couples therapy as well as marriage counseling. spiral2grow, located in midtown Manhattan at 260 Madison #8023, New York, NY 10016, offers EFT treatment for couples who are interested in improving and rebuilding their relationship while learning constructive relationship skills.
+spiral2grow Marriage Family Therapy, a leading provider of EFT – Emotionally Focused Therapy for couples in NYC, has psychotherapists that include emotionally focused – EFT – counselors, who are expert in the EFT approach and its application in couples therapy as well as marriage therapy. spiral2grow, located in midtown Manhattan in New York City offers Emotionally Focused Treatment for couples who are interested in healing, rebuilding, improving and enhancing their relationship. spiral2grow also provides other therapeutic modalities.

-Emotion-Focused Therapy (EFT) is an evidence-based, pluralistic form of person-centered/experiential therapy.
-It’s been shown to be an effective treatment for couples and families facing sexual abuse histories, depression, grief, management of chronic illness, eating disorders, and PTSD.
-Emotionally focused couples therapy (EFT) was developed by Dr. Susan Johnson and Dr. Leslie Greenberg.
-EFT evolved out of the humanistic tradition with its focus on the role of emotional experience in human growth and its emphasis on a safe, non-judgmental relationship in which to explore and experiment.
+Emotion-Focused Therapy (EFT) is an evidence-based therapy.
+It is one of the most effective treatment for couples facing history of trauma, depression, grief, abuse, chronic illness, eating disorders, and PTSD.
+EFT for couples was developed by Dr. Leslie Greenberg and Dr. Susan Johnson.
+The modality developed out of the humanistic and experiential philosophy with its emphasis on the importance on emotional experience.
+In this modality the key is to create a safe environment in each individuals in the relationship feel safe and secure, which allow personal growth and improvement of the relationship.
+Attitude of non-judgmental and compassionate is elementary ingredient in which couples encourage to explore and experiment.
 As EFT was developed specifically for couples, the model incorporated systems theory, which understands individual experience in terms of interactional cycles and interpersonal contexts.
 By conceptualizing primary adult relationships as attachment bonds, EFT targets the issues of emotional engagement and security that are relevant for so many distressed couples.

-EFT helps couples develop the skills to emotionally connect while promoting responsibility and de-escalation.
-It allows couples to overcome negative, repetitive, and rigid patterns of interaction that prevent them from having a closer and more caring relationship.
+EFT is now one of the leading forms of couples therapy.
+EFT emphasizes a healthy emotional engagement, secure attachment, and positive responsiveness between partners in constructive relationships.
+In a survey conducted, 70% of couples receiving EFT recover from relationship distress and 90% of them have shown high degree of improvement.
+Many of them were described their new dynamics beyond just improvement to enhancement.
+EFT builds the necessary relationship skills to related to each other with compassion, communicate with care and emotionally connect while encourage deescalation.
+It clearly emphasizes personal responsibility and proactivity.
+It allows couples to overcome viscus cycle, negative, repetitive, and rigid patterns of interaction that prevent them from having a closer and more caring relationship.
 The process of EFT allows a deeper understanding of their own and each other’s feelings, and to find new ways of being with each other that facilitate a stronger bond and a more fulfilling connection.

-EFT also explore and identify the cycle in terms of behaviors and then in terms of underlying feelings and needs.
-Clients are helped to access and process emotion using interventions such as reflecting, validating, heightening, and emphatic exploration.
+EFT explores and identifies the cycle in terms of behaviors and then in terms of underlying feelings and needs.
+Couples are helped to access and process emotion using interventions such as reflecting, validating, heightening, and emphatic exploration.
 Interactions are restructured as the problematic cycle is tracked, explored, and reframed to highlight the partners’ importance to each other as well as their longing for a secure connection.
 As partners’ de-escalate, EFT therapists support them in both expressing more vulnerable emotions and in responding to each other in an attuned and responsive way.